HL7/cqf-recommendations/input/pagecontent/documentation-approach-09-methods-of-implementation.md

 ##### Enabled vs Known Content

 When used as a knowledge artifact, a PlanDefinition only describes a specific expected process.
-The cpg-enabled extension is used to indicate that the PlanDefinition is not only registered (or _known_) but is active in the sense that it's behavior is active and will be applied by the system.
+The cpg-enabled extension is used to indicate that the PlanDefinition is not only registered (or _known_) but is active in the sense that its behavior is active and will be applied by the system.

 ##### Initiation